The Stefan problem and free targets of optimal Brownian martingale transport: Saturation property of the optimal target

 On the other hand, let $\rho_T$ be the distribution of the heat flow in $\R^d$ at time $T$ with the initial condition $\rho_0=\mu$.
 Notice that $\rho_T \le C_T$ for some constant $C_T$, depending only on $\| \mu\|_{L^1}$ and $T$, decaying exponentially to zero as $T\to \infty$.
 Consider

 By examining the limit $T\to \infty$ we see that there exists $\bar T= \bar T (\delta, \|\mu\|_{L^1})>0$ such that $|Z_{\bar T} \cap E|=0$.
-Thus we conclude that $\bar \nu [Z_{\bar T}] =0$, completing the proof. \end{proof}
+Thus we conclude that $\nu [Z_{\bar T}] =0$, completing the proof. \end{proof}

-Notice that a similar result does not hold in the (II) case as easily seen in the following example. \begin{example} Consider the case under the (II) assumption where $B_1, B_2$ are the balls of radius $1$, $2$, respectively, centered at the origin in .
+Note that a similar result does not hold for costs of type (II), as easily seen in the following example. \begin{example} Let $B_r:= \{x\in\R^d: |x|<r\}$, and solve \eqref{eqn:problem-upper} for a cost of type (II) with